payment gateways

 5/5

-I was 20 when I found out I had type 1 from a Diabetes Blood test.
+I was 20 when I found out I had type 1 from a Diabetes test.
 And I started losing weight, was always thirsty, and kept going to the bathroom.
 I felt tired, so much so that I struggled to walk.
-I also had a CBC test as a general screen to help diagnose my conidtion.
-Inside me, a voice told me that I was sick like my insulin-dependent grandmother, who I grew up with.
+I also had a CBC Profile Full test as a general screen to help diagnose my condition.
+Inside me, a voice told me that I was sick like my insulin-dependent grandmother who I grew up with.
 But I feared a possible diagnosis.

 Two years later, I came into contact with St. John and began to be followed by the hospital’s diabetologists.
 I was given an insulin pump.
-Eating freely again was a great feeling but i had weekly CBC Tests and Daily sugar checks.
+Eating freely again was a great feeling, but I had weekly Full Home CBC and Daily sugar exams.
 The insulin I needed was regulated automatically.
-The fact remained that I was twenty years old, and it was not easy to have to face the limits of this disease.
+The fact remained that I was twenty years old, and it was not easy to have to face the limits of this Disease.

 I’ve learned to live with it.

-Thomas and I got married, and on my wedding day, hidden in my white wedding dress, there was the micro infusion in a pocket, now also my life’s companion.
+Thomas and I got married, and on my wedding day, hidden in my white wedding dress was the micro infusion in a pocket, now also my life’s companion.
 The first pregnancy also arrived.
 It was wonderful.
 Even before conception, we had spoken to the doctors, and they followed me to keep everything under control.
-It was a wonderful experience: Sebastian was born naturally, everything went well, and he – now 15 years old – is in perfect health.
+It was a wonderful experience: Sebastian was born naturally, everything went well, and he—now 15 years old—is in perfect health.

-My worries about diabetes disappeared for a while.
+My worries about it disappeared for a while.

 Philipp was a very good child, and everything proceeded peacefully.

 I couldn’t stop thinking it was my fault as we travelled those endless kilometres from Manchester to London.
-This was how we met Dr Florence, a diabetes blood test paediatrician, for the first time.
+This was how we met Dr Florence, a paediatrician, for the first time.

 My son is 11 years old today; sometimes, he looks at me with those big eyes and asks me: “Mom, why isn’t Sebastian sick and I am?”.
 It’s difficult for a parent to explain something like this to their child, and then he says, “Yes, mum, I know, I’m like you, and Sebastian is like dad”.